Kushal334/kushal334/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: kushalshingote2@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...I like to research about new technologies Theverge.com and Gsmarena.com -->
+- ⚡ Fun fact: ...I like to research about new technologies on websites such as Theverge.com and Gsmarena.com -->